ArminKleinert/NeonLyra/README.md

 - `nil` is called `Nothing` in reference to Haskell. (`nil` is provided as an alias though)
 - No meta-data.
 - No method-access using `.` and `..`.
-- No `Keyword` type (Maybe in the future).
 - No `letfn` (All `let` variants can do this, just like in Clojure).
 - No access to the host language.
 - No arrays.
 - No build-in loops.
-- No keyword access for maps.
-(I really want it though)
+- Keyword access only works for maps.
+(Not for user-defined types)
-- No literals for maps and sets.
 - No primitive (value) types.
 - No streams to files or sockets.
 - No transients.